Please Don't Go (KC and the Sunshine Band song)

-"Please Don't Go" is a song written by Harry Wayne Casey and Richard Finch, then members of KC and the Sunshine Band, and released as the second single from the band's sixth album, Do You Wanna Go Party (1979).
-Cover versions of the song that reached the top songs charts were recorded by Double You (1992), KWS (1992), and Basshunter (2008).
+"Please Don't Go" is a song written by Harry Wayne Casey and Richard Finch, then members of American disco and funk band KC and the Sunshine Band, and released as the second single from the band's sixth album, Do You Wanna Go Party (1979).
+Cover versions of the song that reached the top songs charts were recorded by Double You, by KWS (both in 1992), and by Basshunter (in 2008).

 Original version

 Originally written in the key of D flat, the song was the band's first sentimental ballad.
 In the song, the subject pleads for a second chance.
 Shortly after the song's one-week run at number one, the group broke up and Harry Wayne Casey began a solo career.

 The song was part of a double-sided single; the flip slide "I Betcha Didn't Know That" was released to R&B stations and reached number 25 on the R&B chart.

 Chart performance

-The song was the first No. 1 hit of the 1980s on the Billboard Hot 100.
-It was also an international chart hit, reaching No. 1 in Australia and Canada and charting in Belgium (No. 8), West Germany (No. 20), Ireland (No. 5), the Netherlands (No. 7), New Zealand (No. 3), Norway (No. 4) and the UK (No. 3).

-The song was a number-one hit on the Australian ARIA Charts, the band's sixth and final number-one hit in Canada on the RPM national chart as well as their fifth and final number-one hit on the US Billboard Hot 100 chart.
+The song was the first number-one hit of the 1980s on the US Billboard Hot 100.
+It was also an international chart hit—it was a number-one hit on the Australian ARIA Charts, the band's sixth and final number-one hit in Canada on the RPM national chart as well as their fifth and final number-one hit on the Billboard Hot 100 chart.
+The song also charted in Belgium, Ireland, the Netherlands, New Zealand, Norway, the United Kingdom, and West Germany.